 To be able to objectively assess the scope of Shadow IT and the risk it poses, first of all, companies need to admit that it does exist.
 The next step they should take is to figure out how fast their cloud portfolio is growing.
 There is a striking difference between the actual number of Shadow IT apps used within the organisation and what the IT and SecOps teams believe employees are using.
 According to the Cloud Security Threat Report, an average organization believes its employees are using 452 cloud apps.
 However, the actual number of Shadow IT apps in use per organization is nearly 1,807.
 Due to the lack of visibility into SaaS and IaaS, security teams can’t secure what they are not aware of.

 To avoid shadow IT, companies need to make use of automation and tools such as a Data Loss Prevention (DLP) platform and a Cloud Access Security Broker (CASB).
-They will help gain greater visibility into their organization’s use of cloud services by discovering shadow IT applications and reporting on their risk.
-In addition, AI and machine-learning technology can help with analysis of targeted attacks, enabling organizations to mitigate their harm.
+They will help gain greater visibility into their organization’s use of cloud services and security by discovering shadow IT applications and reporting on their risks.
+In addition, AI and machine-learning technology can help with the analysis of targeted attacks, enabling organizations to mitigate their harm.

 Provide cloud security awareness training

 Cloud security is not only about technology.
-It’s more about people and how they use this technology to achieve security in the cloud.
+It’s more about people and how they use this technology to combine cloud services and security.
 You need to ensure that the right technology is in the right hands.
 So the educated workforce is what matters the most.